 Our 30 Percent Plans are taking form.
 In the next part we’ll move onto 60% plans and incorporate the community feedback we received and make some big decisions using standards and best practices.

-This series is by Aaron Kuehn, an advocate and Bike Happy Hour regular and former chair of BikeLoud who rides a Marin Pine Mountain with hi-viz streamers.
+— This series is by Aaron Kuehn, a veteran cycling advocate, Bike Happy Hour regular and former chair of BikeLoud who rides a Marin Pine Mountain with hi-viz streamers.
+Read the full series here.

 Thanks for reading.